 Personal Holding Company

-A personal holding company is a corporation formed by one or more taxpayers, but no more than 5, to hold highly appreciated property or investments so that both voting and nonvoting stock can be issued by the corporation with the intention that the shareholders are going to gift the nonvoting shares to reduce their estate, while the shareholders keep the voting shares to maintain control over the company.
+A personal holding company is a corporation formed by one or more taxpayers, but no more than 5, to hold highly appreciated property or investments so that both voting and nonvoting stock can be issued by the corporation with the intention that the shareholders will gift the nonvoting shares to reduce their estate, while the shareholders keep the voting shares to maintain control over the company.
 The appreciated property or investments can be transferred to the corporation in exchange for its stock in a tax-free transaction, in the same way that the purchase of shares from a company by individual investors is a tax-free event.
 The personal holding company can also be useful to hold assets are not easily divisible, such as a business, real estate, art, or valuable antiques.

 If a corporation qualifies as a personal holding company under IRC §541, then additional taxes will be assessed on the income of the corporation.
 Not only is all income tax to the highest individual income tax rate, but is also subject to the corporate tax on undistributed income of personal holding companies, equal to 20% of undistributed income for the tax year, as of the Taxpayer Relief Act of 2012.